paulpladziewicz/react-starter/README.md

-# React TypeScript Starter
+# React Starter

-Welcome to **React TypeScript Starter**!
+Welcome to **React Starter**!
 This is a boilerplate project designed to kickstart your React projects with TypeScript.
 It is equipped with all the necessary tools and configurations to simplify development while maintaining a clean and efficient workflow.

 ---